Scarborough father-of-three jailed after pointing carving knife within inch of woman's face

 Despite splitting up, they remained friends even when Hesketh started an “on-off” relationship with another woman.

-He moved back in with the victim, the mother of his children, in February because he had nowhere else to stay but they were no longer romantically involved.
+He moved back in with the victim in February because he had nowhere else to stay but they were no longer romantically involved.

 But Hesketh, an HGV mechanic from Eastfield, started “acting strangely” again and told the victim he had been snooping on another former partner.